mossbanay/Psychology-3-4/Questions/Chapter11.md

 | Stimulus discrimination | A response does not occur when a stimulus similar to the CS is presented | A response does not occur to a knock on a wooden floor when the CS is a knock on a wooden door | The uniqueness of the CS |

 # Learning Activity 11.7

+#### Explain why Pavlov actually used the term conditioned reflex rather than conditioned response

+The actions that are made as a result of classical conditioning appear so natural and automatic that Pavlov referred to them as conditioned reflexes.
+The responses are in truth reflexes, as they are involuntary actions made by the individual.

+---

+A person under treatment for a gambling addiction often feels an urge to play the pokies whenever he again encounters cues such as driving past a gambling venue where he experienced a huge 'buzz' after hitting a jackpot, and hearing about someone else's big win on the machines.

+#### How may classical conditioning account for acquisition of the conditioned response in the scenario?

+During their gambling time, the person associated the gambling venue with the huge 'buzz' (CR) that they would feel when they see someone winning a jackpot, or when winning one themselves.
+This leads them to still feel urges to visit the venue when driving past (CS).

+---

+After swimming in the lake near his home one day, Glen emerged from the water covered with slimy blood-sucking leeches all over his back and legs.
+He was revolted as he removed the leeches.
+The next time he swam there, a leech attached itself to his cheek.
+Now, every time he passes the lake, Glen shudders in disgust.

+#### How may classical conditioning account for acquisition of the conditioned response in the scenario?

+On the two occasions Glen went swimming in the lake, he associated the lake with the feeling of the blood-sucking leeches on him.
+Now when driving past the lake (CS), Glen is reminded of the feeling of the leeches again and feels disgusted (CR).

+---

+When Mardi and her sisters were toddlers, their mother frequently used their nap time to vacuum.
+Now when Mardi and her sisters hear vacuum cleaners, they feel sleepy.

+#### How may classical conditioning account for acquisition of the conditioned response in the scenario?

+While toddlers, Mari and her sisters associated the sound of the vacuum cleaner (CS) with the act of falling asleep.
+This causes them to still feel sleepy (CR) when hearing the sound of the vacuum cleaner.

+---

+Every time three-year-old Sienna heard the doorbell ring, she raced to open the front door.
+On Halloween night, Sienna answered the doorbell and encountered a scary monster that intentionally startled her.
+Sienna screamed in fear and ran away.
+Her parents calmed her down but it happened again later that evening.
+Now Sienna whimpers and hides whenever the doorbell rings.

+#### How may classical conditioning account for acquisition of the conditioned response in the scenario?

+Sienna associated the sound of the doorbell (CS) with seeing the startling monster.
+Now when she hears the doorbell she whimpers and hides (CR).

+---

+A flashing light suddenly appearing on the control panel triggers a burst of adrenaline in a plane pilot.

+#### How may classical conditioning account for acquisition of the conditioned response in the scenario?

+During the pilots training, they learn to associate the flashing light (CS) with the possibility of danger, causing a rush of adrenaline (CR).

 # Learning Activity 11.8
 # Learning Activity 11.9
 # Learning Activity 11.10